kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 layout:     post
 title:      "Diversity in the Software Industry"
 date:       2017-10-06 16:40:00
-summary:    ""
+summary:    "Some preliminary notes on an article I intent to write."
 categories: diversity tech industry software women
 ---
-Some preliminary notes on an article I will eventually write about my experiences as a woman in the software industry.

-**Everything I've written here is a brain dump (like the rest of my posts) and I have not had a look at other people's opinions yet.**
+Some preliminary notes on an article I will eventually write about my experiences as a woman in the software industry. **Everything I've written here is a brain dump (like the rest of my posts) and I have not had a look at other people's opinions yet.**

 ### What is diversity in the context of the tech industry?
 Having a range of different backgrounds (gender, culture, etc.) in the tech industry.
 Diversity is *not* limited to having women in the industry, although this has mainly been the focus because it's the most obvious part we're lacking.